toman-pay/interview-projects/backend-junior.md

 ### Requirements

+- It'd be great if you could implement this in Django, but feel free to use any other Python framework if you feel more comfortable doing so
 - You **don't** need to render any HTML whatsoever, we only want a REST API
 - Providing an API Doc for the implemented endpoint is **optional** but we'd love to have one
 - User authentication and authorization are **optional** but you can implement one if you felt like it